SCHH-Commons/website-template/_posts/2005-03-06-markdown-wc-image.md

 ---
 layout: post
-title: Example post using external image and Markdown formatting
+title: Post using external image and Markdown text formatting
-description: An example post using an external image hosted on Wikimedia Commons.
+description: Example post using an external image hosted on Wikimedia Commons and text formatting using Markdown.
 date: 2025-03-06
 author: John Doe
 tags: image markdown wikimedia